volodymyrhudyma/blog/content/blog/improve-your-state-handling-with-immer.md

 ## The Performance

-One important thing worth mentioning is that using immer, in some cases, can significantly improve performance of your React application.
+One important thing worth mentioning is that using immer, in some cases, can significantly improve the performance of your React application.

-Even if the reducer does not change anything in the state, it creates a new state object and the component that reads this object re-renders, since it is new, even though nothing is changed.
+Even if the reducer doesn't change anything in the state, it creates a new state object and the component that reads that object re-renders, since it is new, even though nothing was changed.

-Just applying immer in this case prevents unnecessary re-renders, because it is able to detect "no-op" changes and return an original state in this case.
+The application of immer prevents unnecessary re-renders in this case, as it is able to detect "no-op" changes and return an original state.

-To learn more about the performance, read [this section](https://immerjs.github.io/immer/performance) of the official documentation.
+To learn more about performance, read [this section](https://immerjs.github.io/immer/performance) of the official documentation.

 ## Summary

-In this article, we familiarized ourselves with a great tool that allows to improve dealing with an immutable data.
+In this article, we have become familiar with a great tool that allows better handling of immutable data.

-It can be used either to refactor reducers that contain a lot of deep update logic, or setting state in a component.
+It can be used either to refactor reducers that contain a lot of deep update logic, or to set state in a component.

-We haven't covered a lot more features immer ships with, like **patches**, **auto-freezing**, **typescript support**, etc.
+We haven't covered many other features that immer ships with, like **patches**, **auto-freezing**, **typescript support**, etc.

-To learn more about them, please read the [official documentation](https://immerjs.github.io/immer/) and view this awesome [video course](https://egghead.io/courses/immutable-javascript-data-structures-with-immer).
+To learn more, I highly recommend you to read the [official documentation](https://immerjs.github.io/immer/) and take this great and free [video course](https://egghead.io/courses/immutable-javascript-data-structures-with-immer).